-Students who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center.
-Click here to get started with the Disability Resource Center.
-Please share your accommodation letter with me and discuss your access needs as early as possible in the semester.
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center.
+See the "Get Started With the DRC" webpage on the Disability Resource Center site.
+It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.
 The DRC is located in 001 Building 0020 (Reid Hall).
 Their phone number is 392-8565.